Originally Published December 14, 2021

 The New York electric gird is a complex system that has evolved over many years.
 It is highly reliable using proven hardware and procedures.
 Relying on unprecedented levels of wind and solar that are not proven on the scale necessary and energy storage system technology to account for intermittent wind and solar that has not been tested for the proposed use is an ill-conceived plan that will likely end in a reliability crisis.

 When the Climate Act eliminates New York’s greenhouse gas emissions the effect on global warming will not be measurable.
-The expected impact on global warming is only 0.01°C by the year 2100.
-More importantly, New York’s emissions will be negated in a matter of months by countries in the developing world building their energy systems with reliable and affordable fossil fuels.
+The expected impact on global warming is only 0.001°C by the year 2100.
+More importantly, New York emissions are less than one half of one percent of total global emissions while global emissions have been increasing on average by more than one half of one percent per year.
+Consequently, anything we do will be displaced in a year by countries in the developing world building their energy systems with reliable and affordable fossil fuels.
 To deny those countries the benefits of plentiful electricity is immoral.

 The Climate Act only accounts for fossil fuel life-cycle costs and environmental impacts while ignoring the life-cycle impacts of wind, solar, and energy storage technologies.
 These “zero-emissions” resources may not have emissions when generating electricity but the volume of materials needed to access dilute wind and solar energy and the rare earth elements necessary for those technologies certainly have environmental impacts when mined and processed.
 The large number of wind turbines and solar panels will also create massive amounts of waste when they are retired.
 Furthermore, the cumulative environmental impacts of thousands of wind turbines and square miles of solar panels has not been compared to the environmental impacts of current fossil fuel technology.
 Finally, it is unreasonable to expect that there will be any changes to environmental impacts due to climate change because the New York effect on global warming is too small to measure.